terminatorul/NvStrapsReBar/README.md

 Newer boards with ReBAR support from the manufacturer can auto-configure PCI BAR size, so you only need to set the GPU-side value for the BAR size.
 If not, you should try and experiment with both of them, as needed.

 ### Warning
-* Disable NvStrapsReBar before making changes in UEFI Setup, and before making hardware changes like adding a second GPU.
+* Disable NvStrapsReBar making hardware changes like adding a second GPU.

+NvStrapsReBar will be disabled automatically if you make changes in UEFI Setup, and you will have to re-enable it after.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/a960adff-665f-4fbb-92ba-a8a4114996ca)

 Most people should choose the first menu option and press `E` to Enable auto-settings BAR size for Turing GPUs.
 Depending on your board, you may need to also input `P` at the menu prompt, to choose Target PCI BAR size, and select value 64 (for the option to configure PCI BAR for selected GPUs only).
 Before quitting the menu, input `S` to save the changes you made to the EFI variable store, for the UEFI DXE driver to read them.